bccpadge/javascript-dropdown-menu/README.md

 ### Acknowledgement

-I referred to this Freeccodecamp article - [Build a dropdown menu with JavaScript](https://www.freecodecamp.org/news/how-to-build-a-dropdown-menu-with-javascript/)
+I referred to this Freecodecamp article - [Build a dropdown menu with JavaScript](https://www.freecodecamp.org/news/how-to-build-a-dropdown-menu-with-javascript/)